Our impact · June 2024 – June 2026

 • Individual donors, mothers & families

-Behind every one of those 1,017 mothers is a donor, a sponsor, a grant-maker, or a community member who said yes.
+Behind every one of those 1,098 attendances by mothers is a donor, a sponsor, a grant-maker, or a community member who said yes.
 This is what collective generosity looks like.